Nmap Online Port Scanner

 Nmap is a network port scanner that tests network connectivity between different hosts and services.
 Firewalls, Router ACL’s and other factors can impact a network based connection.

-Initially it was a simple but powerful tool that enabled the scanning of networks or individual hosts to determine if there any services running and if any firewall is present.
-More recent versions of Nmap have extended capability to include a built in scripting language (NSE) that will perform a multitude of additional checks against any services found to be open.
-This is pushing Nmap into the realms of a fast light weight vulnerability scanner.
+Initially Nmap was a simple but powerful tool that enabled the scanning of networks or individual hosts to determine if there were services running and if a firewall was present.
+Modern versions of Nmap have extended capability to include a built in scripting language (NSE) that can perform a multitude of additional checks against any services found to be open.
+This ever growing list of scripts has pushed Nmap into the realms of a fast light weight vulnerability scanner.

-Download nmap from insecure.org, it is available in versions for Windows (XP, 2003, 2008) and Linux / FreeBSD.
-Zenmap is a graphical front end for the gui minded.
-I encourage you to download from here as it is the latest versions whereas the version in the Ubuntu, Suse, Fedora and other Linux repositories is not necessarily up to date.
+Download Nmap today from insecure.org, it is available in versions for Windows (XP, 2003, 2008) and Linux / FreeBSD.
+Zenmap is a graphical front end for those not comfortable on the command line.
+When installing Nmap I encourage you to download from the source as it is constantly being improved and built upon.
+Linux distributions will not always have the latest version in the package repository.